 How Do Crocus Plants Arrive?

-Crocus plants thrive in full sun but will perform well in partial shade.
+From experience, I know that crocus plants thrive in full sun but they will perform well in partial shade too.

 How hardy are crocus?
 Will they come back every year?